Psychedelic Therapy 1

 Daylight Spirit Walk

 It’s 5:30 p.m. the following day, and I take my first one-ounce shot of the Sacramental Tea.
-Sucking on a lemon, like lime after taking a shot of tequila, makes the taste and sandy texture of the peyote doable to consume every 20 to 30 minutes, as instructed on the bottle, for the next six hours.
+Sucking on a lemon, like lime after taking a shot of tequila, makes the taste and sandy texture of the peyote doable to consume every 20 minutes, as instructed on the bottle, for the next six hours.

 After the second shot of peyote 20 minutes later, I feel like a curious boy, looking over at the Aravaipa mountain area with large black ’90s-style binoculars.